cavinsaravanan/The-FIRST-Devil-s-Dictionary/dictionary.md

 **Mentor (n.) :** What builds robots that are better than yours~Kevin Leonard

 **Mentor-built (adj.):** A term describing a robot that is better than your own, and / or a robot with paint on it.~Chris is me

+**Michigan (n.):** 1.
+Land of a thousand districts.
+2. Home of a thousand rookie teams.~Joseph Smith

+**Michigan State Championship (n.):** 1.From 2009-2014, the highest concentration of competitive robots outside of IRI.
+2. In 2015, a brief detour on the way to the World Championship.~Joseph Smith

 **Minibot (n.):** A way to spend thousands of dollars on Tetrix motors for the least impressive demo feature ever.~Billfred